peterheard01/logic-room/_posts/choose-features-new-web-application-or-mobile-app-mvp/2017-06-26-choose-features-new-web-application-or-mobile-app-mvp.md

 This should be something like...

->*X user is frustrated by Y manual process*
+>*X user is frustrated by Y manual process and it's really stopping them do xyz*

 or

->*X user keeps missing a deadline for Y event*
+>*X user keeps missing a deadline for Y event and it means they can't perform xyz for the business*

+Identifying pain (as we will see later) is important because it let's you narrow down your efforts and get very specific.

 # 2. Choose A Single Customer Segment

 Next, you should be looking to select one single customer segment that you have identified in step 1.
 The reason you want to select only a single segment is that it is easier to both market to, and build for a fewer number of users.

 Your MVP should be focused, and it's hard to focus when you are trying to keep everyone happy.
-So in order to select the right features your chosen segment should
+So in order to select the right features your chosen segment should...

 ##### have a clear and present pain as identified in step 1